vippsas/vipps-partner-api/vipps-partner-api.md

 ## Submit a product order for a merchant

 **Important:** This endpoint is not yet available.
 This notice will be removed when it is.
+The plan is to make this endpoint available mid June, pending some final tweaks, security testing, etc.

 [`POST:/products/orders`](https://vippsas.github.io/vipps-partner-api/#/Vipps%20Product%20Orders/order-product)